thenameisvicky/app-mdRunner/vault/Browser Engine.md

   - Profile with Performance Tab.
   - Watch heap snapshots of retained objects.

-## If you are intrested in below topics
+## If you are curious I got you

    1. Deep dive in to V8 internals - **v8 Internals** card.
    2. How modern framework works with Chromium browser - **React Internals** card.
    3. Inter Process Communication system - **Inter Process communication System** card.

-- This helps you become better Engineer who cannot be replaced by AI.
+> This helps you become better Engineer who cannot be replaced by AI.